-What provisions in the IT Act protect against violations of privacy?
+2 What provisions in the IT Act protect against violations of privacy?

-At the outset, it would be pertinent to note that the IT Act defines a 'computer resource'; expansively as including a "computer, computer system, computer network, data, computer database or software" [2].
-As is evident, this definition is wide enough to cover most intrusions which involve any electronic communication devices or networks - including mobile networks.
-Briefly, then IT Act provides for both civil liability and criminal penalty for a number of specifically proscribed activities involving use of a computer - many of which impinge on privacy directly or indirectly.
-These will be examined in detail in the following sub-sections.
+At the outset, it would be pertinent to note that the IT Act defines a 'computer resource'; expansively as including a "computer, computer system, computer network, data, computer data base or software".2 As is evident, this definition is wide enough to cover most intrusions which involve any electronic communication devices or networks - including mobile networks.

+Briefly, the IT Act provides for both civil liability and criminal penalty for a number of specifically proscribed activities involving use of a computer- many of which impinge on privacy directly or indirectly.
+These will be examined in detail in the following subsections.

-Intrusions into computers and mobile devices
+2.1 Intrusions into computers and mobile devices